IBM/chopstix/docs/usage.md

 The mpts generated can then be processed by Microprobe to generate microbenchmarks in different formats.

-The _chop-marks-ppc64_ command is a help script to automatically detect the addresses of the entry and exit poings of the function to be traced.
+The _chop-marks_ command is a help script to automatically detect the addresses of the entry and exit poings of the function to be traced.
 Otherwise, that input have to be provided manually.